Tarrant County will require face masks at all businesses amid surge of COVID-19 cases

 Whitley was joined by Fort Worth Mayor Betsy Price, Arlington Mayor Jeff Williams, Burleson Mayor Ken Shetter and several doctors and health officials in making the announcement during a morning press conference.

-The new order was prompted by a spike in coronavirus cases in Tarrant County, which on Thursday reached 10,363 cases and includes 218 deaths.
+The new order was prompted by a spike in coronavirus cases in Tarrant County, which have topped 10,000 and includes 218 deaths.
 Public health officials have warned of “substantial” viral spread.

 The order does not include churches, which are exempted under a previous order by Texas Gov. Greg Abbott, Whitley said.
 It does “strongly urge” people 10 or older to wear a face covering over their nose and mouth in public areas, especially when it’s hard to stay six feet away from other people.